lebrain99/Cafe_sales_data_analysis/README.md

 =Quantity * Price

 - Filled missing Dates with the previous valid date, assuming they were purchased on the same day.

 - Created Pivot Tables to summarize total sales by each item and identify the most common purchasing methods.

 - Designed Visual Dashboards and charts to illustrate sales trends and insights clearly.

-         Tools Used
-- Microsoft Excel

-- Data Cleaning

-- Formula Application

-- Pivot Tables

-- Charts and Dashboards

-          Key Insights

-- Cleaned and standardized all item and price data.

-- Corrected missing values and resolved all duplicates.

-- Created interactive visuals showing total sales and purchasing trends.

            Replicate